EXPLAINER: Killer drones vie for supremacy over Ukraine

 SMALL PUNCH BUT LOW COST

-At such a low cost, the Shahed can be deployed in massive numbers to saturate a target, whether it's a fuel depot or infrastructure and utilities like power or water stations.
+At such a low cost, the Shahed has been used effectively to saturate targets, whether a fuel depot or infrastructure and utilities like power or water stations.
+Russia has used them with precision in combination with intelligence drones to attack Ukrainian artillery, said Bendett.

 Despite its small size, the Shahed's explosive charge appears powerful enough to do damage.
 In Monday's attacks, one drone struck an operations center while another slammed into a five-story residential building, ripping a large hole in it and collapsing at least three apartments, resulting in the deaths of three people.

-Bielieskov from Ukraine's National Institute for Strategic Studies said the Russian military is opting to use Shaheds on civilian targets instead of the battlefield because Ukrainian forces have "learned how to fight them effectively," managing to intercept a little more than half of them.
+Bielieskov from Ukraine's National Institute for Strategic Studies said Russia is now directing Shaheds at civilian rather than battlefield targets because Ukrainian forces have "learned how to fight them effectively," intercepting a little more than half of them.

-With no immediate end in sight, the financial burden of the conflict will weigh heavier on Moscow, which isn't receiving billions in weapons transfers from Western nations like Ukraine is.
+With no immediate end in sight, the conflict's financial burden will weigh heavier on Moscow, which isn't receiving billions in weapons transfers from Western nations like Ukraine is.
 As the conflict essentially becomes one of attrition — who can withstand that human, material and financial burden the longest — finding cheaper but still potent weapons will be key.

 "Shahed-136 is a cheap version of a cruise missile, which Russia can't produce fast," said Bielieskov.

-Taleblu said Russia will likely continue to boost its long-range strike capabilities with Iranian drones and reportedly even missiles.
+Taleblu said Russia will likely continue to boost its long-range strike capabilities with Iranian drones.

 "This should raise alarm bells for Europe and the world," he said.